Skip to content

 return _mutate

-Mutate data by randomly replacing characters with others that sound similar.
-The rules for similar-sounding character sequences are sourced from a CSV file.
+Mutate series by randomly replacing character sequences with others that sound similar.
+The rules for similar-sounding character sequences are sourced from a table.
 This table must have at least three columns: a source, target and a flag column.
 A source pattern is mapped to its target under the rules imposed by the provided flags.
 These flags determine where such a replacement can take place within a string.
 If no flags are defined, it is implied that this replacement can take place anywhere in a string.
 Conversely, if ^, $, _, or any combination of the three are set, it implies that a replacement can only occur at the start, end or in the middle of a string.
-If the source, target and flags column are provided as strings, then it is automatically assumed that the CSV file has a header row.
+If the source, target and flags column are provided as strings, and if a path to a CSV file is provided to this function, then it is automatically assumed that the CSV file has a header row.

 Parameters: